St. Louis Slip and Fall Lawyer on Your Side

 The statute of limitations is a law which puts a specific time limit on the right to bring a lawsuit in civil court.
 Under Missouri law, any lawsuit for injury to the person or rights of another must be filed within five years of the date of the underlying incident.
 This means a slip and fall lawsuit must be filed against the property owner within five years of the date of your accident, however, it is always better to file a claim as quickly as possible following an accident.

-When an attorney from Finney Injury Law first meets with you following a slip and fall accident, we will thoroughly assess the circumstances of the accident to determine whether your case is viable, then will clearly lay out your options.
+When a St. Louis slip and fall lawyer from Finney Injury Law first meets with you following a slip and fall accident, we will thoroughly assess the circumstances of the accident to determine whether your case is viable, then will clearly lay out your options.
 If you choose to file a lawsuit against the owner of the property, we will begin to gather evidence on your behalf to prove the owner’s negligence, then show this negligence was directly responsible for your slip and fall accident and subsequent injuries.
 We will review video surveillance in order to assess how long the hazard condition existed, then will obtain your accident report and question employees and witnesses.
-We understand that key pieces of evidence can be lost as time passes, therefore it is extremely important that you contact the Finney Injury Law as quickly as possible after your slip and fall accident.
+We understand that key pieces of evidence can be lost as time passes; therefore it is extremely important that you contact the Finney Injury Law as quickly as possible after your slip and fall accident.